 (AP) Wind up Robin Williams and the stories pour out how he developed his accent for "Mrs. Doubtfire," found out "Mork & Mindy" was canceled by reading about it in a newspaper and the remark that abruptly ended his appearance on a German talk show.

-Sirius' town halls bring artists together, usually when they have new projects to promote, with a small group of fans for hour-long discussions sent out to the Internet radio system's 25 million subscribers.
+Sirius' town halls bring artists together, usually when they have new projects to promote, with a small group of fans for hour-long discussions sent out to the satellite radio system's 25 million subscribers.
 Portions are fed out to a larger audience through Sirius' YouTube channel.

 The series began by chance two years ago when Bruce Springsteen was touting his "Darkness on the Edge of Town" reissue.
 Sirius subscribers were brought in to meet their hero and asked about what Springsteen would want his children to know about the 1978 disc and how his writing was affected by the death of Elvis Presley, the latter question leading the singer to pick up his guitar to demonstrate.